The Botched Fall of Kabul Will Bode Well for American Adversaries

 The rise of the Taliban is also a big success for Qatar.
 Propping up and supporting far-right Islamist movements has been a staple for Doha.
 In fact, prior to the Gulf reconciliation that stemmed from the 2021 Riyadh agreement, Doha was largely isolated from its neighbors due to the strong material and popular support it provided the Muslim Brotherhood and Hamas.
 Similar to Iran, Qatar should have no issue aligning with the Taliban and perhaps creating a new regional bloc.

-The chaotic fall of Kabul and swift takeover of Afghanistan signals a shift in the previously US-led global order.
-In addition to the immediate pitfalls of America’s hasty withdrawal, including lives lost and the resurgence of a radical Islamist regime, long-term consequences of this wide-scale failure will haunt the US for years to come.
+The chaotic fall of Kabul and the swift takeover of Afghanistan signals a shift in the previously US-led global order.
+In addition to the immediate pitfalls of America’s hasty withdrawal, including lives lost and the resurgence of a radical Islamist regime, long-term consequences of this wide-scale failure will haunt the United States for years to come.